 As well as identifying babies who might be at-risk of stillbirth, assessing the function of the placenta and looking at placental biomarkers may help to detect babies who have an increased chance of experiencing distress during labour.
 Babies who experience distress during labour are at-risk of developing brain injury and resulting disability, such as cerebral palsy.
 Therefore, detecting babies who have an increased chance of experiencing distress during labour may help to reduce both stillbirth and childhood disability.

 A national collaboration has been established to identify novel placental biomarkers for pre-clinical testing.
 An initial one-day workshop held in Brisbane in July 2017 confirmed support for this national project and ongoing workshops throughout the life of the CRE continue to progress this work and foster new collaborations.

-Professor Vicki Flenady, Professor David Ellwood, Dr Adrienne Gordon
+Professor Vicki Flenady, Professor Adrienne Gordon, Professor David Ellwood

 This program area focuses on research to enable informed decision-making in the care of women during pregnancy to avoid stillbirth and other adverse newborn outcomes.
 It includes expansion of the Safer Baby Bundle to include new research, wide-scale implementation across maternity services, and monitoring of unintended consequences.

 The current lack of an individualised evidence-based approach to a woman’s risk status has resulted in concerning increases in early term and late preterm birth.
 Indigenous and other disadvantaged groups often have constellations of risk factors (e.g. obesity, smoking, substance use, inadequate nutrition) and poor antenatal care attendance.

 The Stillbirth CRE is working to adapt the Safer Baby Bundle to meet the needs of Aboriginal and Torres Strait Islander communities, as well as migrant and refugee women and those living in regional and remote settings.